 Name: Flor de Sal (Portuguese Fleur de Sel)

 Method: Flor de Sal, or flower of salt, is hand skimmed from the surface of evaporation ponds in the warmer months of the year.

 Texture: Medium to small irregular crystals

-Flavour: Strong salinity, mineraly, briny, full of umami
+Flavor: Strong salinity, minerally, briny, full of umami

-Uses: This is one of my favourite salts.
-Used as a finishing salt, it adds intense bursts of salt with loads of umami.
-Used for cooking it adds some great flavor to all dishes.
+Uses: This is one of my favorite salts.
+Used as a finishing salt, it adds intense bursts of saltiness with loads of umami.
+Used for cooking, it adds some great flavor to all dishes.